QueenOvSwords/rooms/tryhackme/easy/Juicy Details.md

 **What service and username were used to gain shell access to the server? (service, username)**

 Looking in `auth.log`, there are a lot of authentication errors for the user `www-data`, but eventually are followed by an "Accepted password for www-data" entry and one saying a session was spawned for the same user.
-The logs also show "sshd:session", meaning the serviced used to get a shell was SSH.
+The logs also show "sshd:session", meaning the service used to get a shell was SSH.

 ```
 Apr 11 09:41:19 thunt sshd[8260]: Accepted password for www-data from 192.168.10.5 port 40112 ssh2